pmcelhaney/AMD-Talk/script.md

 This is very close to the way AMD works.

-[More proper define with a partial implementation]
+[Proper define with a partial implementation]

 This is an actual AMD module.
 The difference is it doesn't create any global variables.
 Instead, it returns a value that represents